Personal Loans

 Credit scores are up four points and credit card debt is down 10.4% since March 2020, according to a March 2021 analysis by LendingTree researchers.
 Auto loan debt is up slightly, but it’s about in line with the percentage increase in average new-vehicle prices.
 See what else we found in the report below.

-how Americans finances have changed over the pandemic
+How Americans' finances have changed over the course of the pandemic.

 As a whole, consumers saw their credit scores rise slightly during the pandemic.
 In March 2020, the average credit score among LendingTree app users was 678.
 By February 2021, that figure had risen four points, to 682.
 That’s a gain of 0.6%.